stderr-enst/jobefficiency/episodes/06_accelerators.md

 ---
-title: "Job Efficiency on Accelerators"
+title: "Special Aspects of Accelerators"
 teaching: 10
 exercises: 0
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- What are accelerators and how do they affect my job performance?
+- What are accelerators?
-- How efficient are my jobs if they use accelerators?
+- How do they affect my jobs performance?

 ::::::::::::::::::::::::::::::::::::::::::::::::